zthxxx/react-dev-inspector/README.md

 #### Vim

-yes, you can also use vim if you prefer it, just set env to shell
+Yes! you can also use vim if you want, just set env to shell

 ```bash
 export REACT_EDITOR=vim